 Due to this frictional force, the frictional contact between the multiple clutch plates and the Flywheel is maintained which in turn finally provides clutch engagement.

-When the clutch pedal has pressed the fulcrum attached at the inner side and rotates due to the inner splined sleeve through which the pressure plate is attached moves outward which in turn applies pressure over the thrust springs.
+When the clutch pedal has pressed the fulcrum is attached at the inner side and rotates due to the inner splined sleeve through which the pressure plate is attached moves outward which in turn applies pressure over the thrust springs.

 Due to this force, the trust springs move which in turn releases pressure over the pressure plate, and finally, the frictional force between pressure plates, clutch plate, and the Flywheel is removed.